 While not as many households opt for "point of entry," or whole house water filters as they do "point of use" (such as the under sink options), they are still in great demand.
 Thousands of people across the country have serious issues with water quality, and not just for drinking.
 For some people, the mineral content is so high that it discolors sinks, tubs, and showers, and compromises fixtures.
 In numerous cases, the smell of the feed water is terribly offensive - even when it is being used for purposes other than drinking.

 For homes like this, oftentimes treating the entire supply makes a lot of sense.
 Once installed, no matter what faucet is turned on for whatever reason, the end user can be assured that what comes out of the tap (or into the refrigerator or into the washing machine) is clean and safe to consume and use.

 And these units are effective.
 So, when you couple how effective they are along with the high quality of the water itself, it's easy to understand their popularity.
 Of course, as is the case with every option, there are pros and cons to filtering every drop that enters the home, and we'll examine those in this article, along with a number of best choices on the market today.

 NOTE: If you would like to jump ahead to the full article explaining these larger point-of-entry units and how they work, CLICK HERE.

 Top Rated Whole House Water Filters

-Let's have a look at some of our top picks for 2019 starting with the best OVERALL option.
+Let's have a look at some of our top picks going in to 2023 starting with the best OVERALL option.